 The water system staff makes every effort to provide you with safe and clean drinking water.
-To improve the quality of the water delivered to you, we treat it to adjust the naturally low pH through the addition of Potassium Hydroxide.
+To improve the quality of the water delivered to you, Potassium Hydroxide (KOH) is added to increase the pH of the groundwater, which is naturally below the MassDEP standards.